-As the CEDAW Committee recognized in its General Comment No. 30 on women in armed conflict, women with disabilities worldwide are at increased risk of violence, particularly sexual violence, during and after conflict situations.85 The CEDAW Committee also noted that the risk of disability increases during conflict as a result of violence, including gender-based violence.86 To prevent human rights abuses against women with disabilities in conflict situations, the CEDAW Committee recommended that states "[a]ddress the specific risks and particular needs of different groups of internally displaced and refugee women who are subjected to multiple and intersecting forms of discrimination, including women with disabilities...."87
+As the CEDAW Committee recognized in its General Comment No. 30 on women in armed conflict, women with disabilities worldwide are at increased risk of violence, particularly sexual violence, during and after conflict situations.71 The CEDAW Committee also noted that the risk of disability increases during conflict as a result of violence, including gender-based violence.72 To prevent human rights abuses against women with disabilities in conflict situations, the CEDAW Committee recommended that states "[a]ddress the specific risks and particular needs of different groups of internally displaced and refugee women who are subjected to multiple and intersecting forms of discrimination, including women with disabilities...."73

-Violence against women in Nigeria increases in conflict zones.
-According to the 2013 DHS, the highest rates of sexual violence against women in the country (15.7%) occurred in the Northeast region, where there is also the most active conflict, with more than 38% of women reporting violence in Adamawa State in this region.88 In Plateau State, where there is also active conflict, more than 19% of women report having experienced sexual violence, including 6.3% in the 12 months before the survey.89 Alongside gender-based violence, women in these regions also face increased food insecurity and are expected to take on the burden of taking care of families and communities, situations that can potentially place them at increased risk of violence.90
+Women in Nigeria are at greater risk of gender-based violence in conflict zones.
+According to the 2013 DHS, the highest rates of sexual violence against women in the country (15.7%) occurred in the Northeast region, where there is also the most active conflict, with more than 38% of women reporting gender-based violence in Adamawa State in this region.
+74 In Plateau State, where there is also active conflict, more than 19% of women report having experienced sexual violence, including 6.3% in the 12 months directly before the survey.
+75 Women in these regions also face increased food insecurity and are expected to take on the burden of taking care of families and communities, situations that can potentially place them at greater risk of violence.
+76

 In 2015, Inclusive Friends and the Nigerian Stability and Reconciliation Programme published a report on violence against women with disabilities, focused on Plateau State.
-This report-which surveyed primarily women with physical and sensory disabilities over the age of 17-found that women with disabilities were more vulnerable to conflict-related violence, including gender-based violence, and that the causes and consequences of this violence were unique.91 This increased risk was linked to alreadyexisting marginalization of and discrimination against women with disabilities in their daily lives, as well as social and cultural stereotypes about this group.92 For instance, women with disabilities reported that they found it difficult to escape violence and were often not warned of impending violence.93 If women with disabilities did try to escape, they faced barriers because of an inaccessible physical environment, and they were often reliant on others to help them to safety.94 Frequently, they abandoned by community members and family when violence came to their communities, because they were perceived as an "inconvenience" during a crisis when others were running away, and were thus left to face this violence alone and without protection.95 Women with disabilities in the region reported that they received no assistance from community leaders or social services following violence.96
+This report-which surveyed primarily women with physical and sensory disabilities over the age of 17-found that women with disabilities were more vulnerable to conflict-related violence, including gender-based violence, and that the causes and consequences of this violence were unique.
+This increased risk was linked to already-existing marginalization of and discrimination against women with disabilities in their daily lives, as well as social and cultural stereotypes about this group.
+Women with disabilities reported that they found it difficult to escape violence and were often not warned of impending violence.
+If women with disabilities did try to escape, they faced barriers because of an inaccessible physical environment, and they were often reliant on others to help them to safety.
+They were abandoned by community members and family when violence came to their communities, because they were perceived as an "inconvenience" during a crisis, and were thus left to face this violence alone and without protection.
+Women with disabilities in the region reported that they received no assistance from community leaders or social services following violence.